- Professor Juliet Kaarbo

 Personalities of Political World Leaders

-This project includes a number of research tracks, including research on beliefs and styles of Turkish prime ministers and presidents funded by the Scientific and Technological Research Council of Turkey.
+This project includes a number of research tracks, including research on Turkish leaders, previously funded by the Scientific and Technological Research Council of Turkey.
 I intend to extend this study to other world leaders, examining how leaders’ personalities change in office.
 Related to this research, I am co-editing the Oxford Handbook of Political Executives.

 National Roles: Contestation & Socialisation

-This research builds on recent developments in role theory to examine how internal political actors define their state's rolein the world and how external, international actors attempt to shape role development.
-The empirical focus is Scotland's 2014 independence referendum and the 2016 Brexit referendum.
+This research builds on recent developments in role theory to examine how internal political actors define their state's rolein the world and how external actors socialise roles.
+I am co-writing a paper on the sovereignty-role nexus in Brexit.
 Another collaborative project engages role theory with the ‘EU as Power’ debates, using text analytical methods of diverse data.

 Coalition Cabinets, Political Parties, & Parliaments in Foreign Policy

 My research continues to examine the effects of coalition cabinets and political party disagreements on foreign policy.
-I am part of a research team doing comparative analyses on parties’ positions on military deployments and the politicization of security policy in parliamentary votes.
-This extends my previous work on historical precedents in parliamentary influence in foreign policy and the role of parliament in Turkish and UK foreign policy.
-I have recently written a paper on the importance of prime ministers’ orientations toward parliament and party politics in foreign policy.
+I am part of a research team doing comparative analyses on parties’ positions on military deployments (see http://deploymentvotewatch.eu).
+This extends my previous work on historical precedents in parliamentary influence in foreign policy, the role of parliament in Turkish and UK foreign policy, and the importance of prime ministers’ orientations toward parliament and party politics in foreign policy.

 Foreign Policy Analysis: Contributions to International Relations